MaxPhilips/wedding/_content/faq.md

 ---
 # FAQ

-faqs

-dress code, +1s, questions

-indoors/outdoors

-average weather
+##### I have a question that is not covered here

+Email Max

+##### What's the dress code?

+Casual.

+##### Will we be outdoors?

+The ceremony will be held outdoors.
+Dinner and the reception will be indoors.

+##### What's the weather like?

+It will be around 90°F during the ceremony.
+Historical weather data for the area can be found [here](https://www.wunderground.com/history/daily/us/ks/olathe/KOJC/date/2022-8-25).

-will there be transportation
+##### Will there be transportation to the hotel?

-parking
+Unfortunately no. Uber is available in the area.

+##### Where should I park?
+Can I leave my car overnight?

+The venue has a large parking lot.
+TBD.

-open bar? tip?
+##### Is there an open bar?
+Should I tip?

-rsvp deadline

-how to contact
+Yes, the bar is open.
+We've covered the tips for you!

-things to do in kc
+##### What else can I do in KC?

+TBD.